somethingnew2-0/SimpleCSPM/README.md

 ## Audit Data Collected in Sheets
 ### Public Assets from Cloud Asset Inventory

+An unfortunately common vulnerability with cloud deployments is unintentionally publicly accessible resources.
+The first several sheets described below use the [Cloud Asset Inventory service](https://cloud.google.com/asset-inventory/docs/overview) to list public assets as well describe how to use [Organization Policies](https://cloud.google.com/resource-manager/docs/organization-policy/overview) to restrict future public exposure.
+See the [Limiting public IPs on Google Cloud blog post and video](https://cloud.google.com/blog/topics/developers-practitioners/limiting-public-ips-google-cloud) for an excellent summary on using organization policies to restrict public IPs for most Google Cloud resources.

 #### Public GCE VMs

 This sheet contains the list of running Compute Engine instances with external (aka. public)